 Our other income (expense) has fluctuated significantly over the quarters.
-Other income (expense) includes various non-operating items such as foreign exchange gains and losses, major asset write offs, acquisition costs, and other items.
-The major spike in other expenses in fourth quarter of 2011 was due to the write-off of our Investment Tax Credits.
+Other income (expense) includes various nonoperating items such as foreign exchange gains and losses, major asset write offs, acquisition costs, and other items.
+The major spike in other expenses in fourth quarter of 2011 was due to the write-off of our Investment Tax Credits, and in the second quarter of 2013 to intangible asset impairments.
 Other fluctuations have mainly related to foreign exchange gains and losses, and other costs.

 4.2.
-Three month periods ended March 31, 2013 and 2012
+Three and six month periods ended June 30, 2013 and 2012